kassaline/openapi-clients-otto/docs/Api/ShipmentsV1Api.md

 Correct an existing shipment (add sent items) by carrier and tracking number.

 This endpoint allows to update an existing shipment with new position items.
-Note that this is just a correction process for shipments where position items are missing.
-A separate purchase receipt will be generated for the newly added position items.

 ### Example